 PRO TIP: For the most impact, don’t just run your fan while you shower.
 Leave the fan on for about fifteen minutes after use, and longer if there’s still steam in the room.
 Don’t forget to change out the filters as needed!

 #2: Shower with the Door Open

 When it comes to reducing moisture, more air flow is better!
 If showering with the door open isn’t a reasonable option for your living arrangement, try to open the door soon after you’re done and turn on the ceiling fan in the adjoining bedroom or hallway.

 When you’re done with a steamy shower or bath, don’t stop at just wiping down the mirror.
 Giving the floors and walls a simple once-over with a towel can make a big difference in the amount of moisture that remains in the air.
 If you have a glass shower, grab a squeegee and clear the water off the door.
 The water will eventually evaporate, but you’re just speeding things along.

 With the right materials and a few simple preventative measures, it’s not hard to stay on top of bathroom moisture.
-If, however, you find that your mirror has been damaged by moisture and is beyond the hope of saving, be sure to check out Custom Framed Mirrors our for a well-made, affordable option that perfectly suits your style.
+If, however, you find that your mirror has been damaged by moisture and is beyond the hope of saving, be sure to check out our Custom Framed Mirrors for a well-made, affordable option that perfectly suits your style.